The date of separation in a California divorce plays an important role in many family law cases.

 Our law firm is skilled in litigation and we have had great success in prevailing in such date of separation cases even without a formal hearing or a trial.
 Many of these date of separation cases, once all of the facts are gathered, settle and do not proceed to hearing.

 Do you have a family law case with the date of separation an issue?
 Is it the difference between a long-term marriage and a short one?
 Don’t stress.
 Hire our experienced law firm to represent you.
-Contact our family law attorneys for a free initial consultation.
+Contact our family law attorneys for an initial consultation.